RoPerrier/CTJ/README.md

 ```

-Furthermore, in this case, you could use the sensibility parameter to introduce some bias.
+Furthermore, in this case, you could use the sensibility parameter to introduce some errors.

 The `Rubric`'s sensibility is a tuple containing two elements.
 The first value corresponds to the mistake that the user could make by judging an item, the second value is the probability of making a mistake.